 July 1, 2017: There was concern that communication was not broad enough so the actual implementation of the 1-year timeline was extended to January 1, 2018.
 Multiple and simultaneous communications and system alerts were provided to persons submitting late travel reports sharing that had the campus policy been implemented as planned, they would have received imputed income.January 1, 2018: We began imputing income for expense reports were completed one year after the end date.
 Each notification for the imputed income explained the upcoming migration to the 60-day threshold.

 Fall 2018: Employees submitting reports 60 days after the travel end date began receiving individual specific email messages to alert them to the upcoming changes and as an incentive to turn in all outstanding reports.

 January 1, 2019: The campus migrated to full IRS compliance and began imputing income for travel reports submitted more than 60 days after the end of the trip/event.

-- What if the taxes on the imputed income wipe out my paycheck?
+- What is the timeline for the imputed income to impact my pay?

 - Although the 60 day metric is from the trip end date to the submit date, transactions are not evaluated for imputed income until the report is finalized and expense paid.
 Typically, imputed income is on the check two months after the report was submitted.
 However, if the report submission and finalization are in two separate months, the time frame is longer.
 Below is an example timeline where the report submission and finalization are in separate months: